dhrubo55/personal-blog/content/posts/day-43-learning-about-the-internals-of-jre-jvm-part-1.md

 Other forms of application level virtualization are known as application isolation, application sandboxing, or application streaming.
 This process involves wrapping up the application in a layer that is isolated from the host OS and other applications.
 The result is an application that is much easier to distribute and remove from user workstations.

-So now as JVM is an application that behaves like a virtual machine it has its own architecture and that is
+So now as JVM is an application that behaves like a virtual machine it has its own architecture.

+### JVM:

+Java virtual machine (JVM) is a virtual machine that enables a computer to run Java programs as well as programs written in other languages that are also compiled to bytecode.
+The JVM is detailed by a specification that formally describes what is required in a JVM implementation.
+Having a specification ensures interoperability of Java programs across different implementations so that program authors using the Java Development Kit (JDK) need not worry about idiosyncrasies of the underlying hardware platform.